OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 ### Component architecture

 Potential targets:
-- docker containers for all computation software?
+- docker containers for all computational software?
+- Fix the remaining issues for Sage in docker
 - ...

 ### HPC Brainstorm